cryck/sticker-composer/README.md

 # Welcome to the CS2 sticker composer tool

-You were able to use the tool from February 2024 to mid-March here https://cs-sticker.com/.
+You were able to use the tool from February 2024 to mid-March 2025 here cs-sticker.com.
-The domains have been sold to a new owner.
+Now the domains have been sold to a new owner.

 ## Run locally